 Support workers can help you with:

-- Getting involved in community activities
+- support with engaging in family or community activities

-How to request attendant care
+Requesting attendant care

 If you think you need attendant care, talk to your case manager or icare coordinator to arrange a review of your care needs.